josoriov/applied-ds/README.md

 # applied_ds
-Applied Data Science Specialization in Coursera
+Applied Data Science Specialization with Python in Coursera - University of Michigan